sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/recording.md

 ### Potential risks

-Depending on the number of repositories and size of the recording set, enabling command recording could result in increased disk usage in Redis.
+Depending on the number of repositories and size of the recording set, enabling command recording could increase disk usage in Redis.

 Since recorded commands are stored in Redis, setting the `size` to a very large number or enabling recording on many repositories could cause the Redis database to fill up quickly.